AdobeDocs/experience-platform.en/help/profile/api/entities.md

 **Request**

-The following request retrieves the requested B2B accounts.
+The following request retrieves the requested B2B Accounts.

 +++A sample request to retrieve multiple entities